helm/charts/incubator/patroni/README.md

 This directory contains a Kubernetes chart to deploy a five node patroni cluster using a petset.

 ## Prerequisites Details
-* Kubernetes 1.3 with alpha APIs enable
+* Kubernetes 1.3 with alpha APIs enabled
 * PV support on the underlying infrastructure

 ## PetSet Details